Vanderbilt University School of Nursing

 • Well-child and illness care

-• Episodic care for acute conditions for all ages, including minor acute injuries
+• Episodic care for acute illnesses for all ages, including minor acute injuries

 • Case management for any long-term illness or condition